Colouring Shapes

 Preparing will help you to conduct an effective activity in an inclusive classroom and achieve the goal.

-Setting for the activity
+Setting for the Activity

 This is a classroom activity.
 All children can colour the worksheets individually.
 However, children who need peer support can work with their peers.